Lander Bearcats: Baseball

 Lander's baseball program reached the NCAA Tournament for the first time in 2012 and reached the NCAA Division II College World Series in 2014 and 2016.
 The 2014 squad won the program's first Peach Belt Conference regular-season and tournament titles, setting a school record with 52 wins.
 In 2016, the Bearcats advanced to the semifinals of the CWS and ended the season ranked No. 3, the highest final ranking in program history.
 In 2024, the team won their second Peach Belt Conference Regular Season Title in the program's history.
+In November 2018, Lander's baseball team hosted the first Banana Ball history against the Savannah Bananas.

 Men's basketball

 The Lander men's basketball program began in 1968, making it Lander's oldest athletic program.
 In 1999, Lander became the first Peach Belt Conference men's basketball team to ever advance to the NCAA Division II Elite Eight, beating Winston-Salem State 47–46 in the Southeast Regional championship.
 The Bearcats have won five PBC Tournament titles (1994, 1995, 2007, 2016, 2020) and were the first PBC team to repeat as tournament championships.
+In 2026, the men's basketball team reached the Division II final's game for the first time in their men's basketball program history, playing against Gannon University, where they ended up losing 61 to 84.